The Managers’ Simple Guide to a Successful One-on-One Meeting

 Conducting a Successful One-on-One

 Likely the most crucial element to any one-on-one is the approach taken by the manager.
 Power dynamics, unconscious biases, and ulterior motives can prevent the kind of open communication essential to a productive conversation.
-That’s why it’s essential that managers set the proper stage, use the right language when delivering feedback, and ask for answers that will encourage openness.
+In The State of One-on-ones Report from Soapbox, one manager explains, “My actions and behaviours set the boundaries for what you think is acceptable during our 1:1s.
+If I want you to be vulnerable, I have to be vulnerable first.”
+It’s essential that managers set the proper stage, use the right language when delivering feedback, and ask for answers that will encourage openness.

 Before meetings even begin, it should be clear that one-on-ones have no impact on promotions or raises.
 This clarification minimizes any attempts to garner favor or “play cards right” to achieve career goals.